giumatt/giumatt.github.io/content/posts/_index.md

 ![Featured Blowfish image](featured.png)

-This section contains everything you need to know about Blowfish.
-If you're new, check out the  guide to begin or visit the  section to see what Blowfish can do.
+This section contains all my posts.
+Here will be posts about some projects, Linux things or just random stuff that I will keep here just for fun and to help me go out of my comfort zone.

 ---